BRSFreeman/Claude-title-abstract-prescreen/README.md

 A template for pre-screening titles and abstracts for a systematic review, in advance of dual-reviewer screening.
 Uses [Claude Code](https://claude.com/claude-code) and Python.

-You supply a bibliographic export containing titles and abstracts (e.g. from Covidence), and your inclusion criteria.
-The pipeline shuffles the records into fixed-size batches, hands each batch to a screening agent, and reassembles the decisions into one CSV with an `include`/`exclude` column per screening round.
+The user provides inclusion criteria into a templated prompt as well as a spreadsheet containing titles and abstracts (e.g. from Covidence).
+The pipeline splits the records into batches, hands each batch to a screening agent, and reassembles the decisions into one CSV with an `include`/`exclude` column corresponding to the LLMs decisions.

 ---

-## ⚠️ Read this before you use it
+## Details

 **This is a screening aid to reduce the overall burden of title and abstract screening.** It does not fully replace dual independent human screening.
 Previous testing suggests that about 80% of irrelevant abstracts are removed on average.
-Humans are still responsible for the other 20%.
+The systematic review team is still responsible for the remaining 20%.

 - The prompt is deliberately tuned for **high sensitivity**: agents are told to include anything ambiguous, and to include records with a missing abstract.
 - You should still audit a handful of excluded abstracts to ensure that you are getting the intended behaviour.
 - **LLM output is not deterministic.** The same abstract can receive different labels on different runs.
-- **Report what you did.** If findings from this pipeline appear in a publication, describe the model, the prompt, the date, and the human verification you performed.
+- **Reporting** If findings from this pipeline appear in a publication, describe the model, the prompt, the date, and the human verification you performed.
 PRISMA and Cochrane guidance on automation tools applies.
-- **Check your data-sharing terms.** Some bibliographic databases restrict what you may send to a third-party service, including Claude.
+- **Data-sharing.** Some bibliographic databases restrict what you may send to a third-party service, including Claude.

 ---